If you are the LEAD VISITOR for the visit, please make the following arrangements by April 15th

 - Remind the Camp Director that the visit should occur on a “typical day”.
 During the visit you will want to tour the camp living areas, program areas (horses, aquatics, high ropes, tripping area, etc.), health center, food service, maintenance area, and any other camp facilities.
 The person that attended the Standards Course for the camp should be at the camp on the day of the visit.

-- At the completion of the visit: Be sure each Visitor and Second Visitor signs the score form.
+- At the completion of the visit: Be sure each Visitor and Associate Visitor signs the score form.
 Mail the score form to the national ACA office in the envelope provided as soon as the visit is completed.
-If you could also drop me an email so I can update the Michigan Visit Calendar.
+Also email the Standard's Chair confirming the visit has been completed.

 If you are assigned as the Second Visitor, you should: